Graphite oxide: Graphene manufacture

 Large amounts of graphene sheets may also be produced through thermal methods.
 For example, in 2006 a method was discovered that simultaneously exfoliates and reduces graphite oxide by rapid heating (>2000 °C/min) to 1050 °C. At this temperature, carbon dioxide is released as the oxygen functionalities are removed and it explosively separates the sheets as it comes out.
+The temperature of reduction is important for the oxygen content of the final product, with higher degree of reduction for higher reduction temperatures.

 Exposing a film of graphite oxide to the laser of a LightScribe DVD has also revealed to produce quality graphene at a low cost.

 Graphene oxide has also been reduced to graphene in situ, using a 3D printed pattern of engineered E. coli bacteria.
+Coupling of graphene oxide with biomolecules such as peptide, proteins and enzymes enhances its biomedical applications.
 Currently, researchers are focussed on reducing graphene oxide using non-toxic substances; tea and coffee powder, lemon extract and various plants based antioxidants are widely used.